LiamClemson/4160-Final-Game/readme.md

 - end_game(): handles screen display at the completion of the game and allows the player the option to start again
 - count_down(): handles the screen display when counting down from 3 to begin each period

+### CONTROLLER-MODEL-VIEW

+**CONTROLLER**
+The primary game loop and major methods handle player input by actively detecting pygame keydown events

+**MODEL**
+The classes store all relevant data pertaining to the player/enemy/obstacles/powerups including state, stats, information, position, current image, and direction (if applicable)

+**VIEW**
+The primary game loop and major methods handle screen display with each major method catering to a specific screen

 ### MAJOR BUGS
 - There may be an issue with the barrel power-up sound effect playing in bursts rather than a single time
 - If a fish is caught exactly as a period changes, after clicking through the new period screen the player may be immediately prompted with a caught fish screen